Adult Substance Use

-Substance abuse is treatable, however, many people do not seek help.
-Addiction is a complex brain disorder causing continuous cravings for the drug in spite of very negative consequences.
+Substance use disorders are treatable, however, many people do not seek help.
+It is a complex brain disorder causing continuous cravings for the drug in spite of very negative consequences.
 Treatment can help people stop using, avoid relapse, recover their lives and connect with a support system and recovery program for a stable recovery.

 Admitting that alcohol/drug use is a problem takes tremendous courage, but it is the key first step, and recovery is possible.
-Peace Hospital has treated adults with substance abuse for over 50 years.
+UofL Health – Peace Hospital has treated adults with substance use disorders for over 50 years.
 We provide inpatient and outpatient treatment and six months of free aftercare services.
 12-Step recovery meetings are available on site.
-We also provide a free weekly education program, “Families Living with Drug/Alcohol Addiction” that is open to family members of patients and anyone in the community.
-For more information, visit KentuckyOneHealth.org/ourladyofpeace or call 502.451.3330

-We’re here to help.
-If you or someone you love is experiencing symptoms of depression, please contact Peace Hospital for an assessment and assistance with treatment options call 502.451.3333.
+If you or someone you love is experiencing symptoms of substance abuse, please contact Peace Hospital for a no charge assessment and assistance with treatment options.